HosaM-65-wrm/Hosam-65-wrm/README.md

 - 🔭 I’m currently working on **Web and mobile development using javascript frameworks such as react.js, node.js, react native etc..**

-- 🌱 I’m currently learning **everything about web and mobile advanced topics.**
+- 🌱 I’m currently learning **Advanced topics in web and mobile development.**

 - 📫 How to reach me **hosam.wrr1234@gmail.com**